Rawdat Rashed: Etymology

-In Arabic, rawdat refers to a depression where rainfall runoff accumulates.
-The second part of the name, "Rashed", was given in honor of a man named Rashed who died in the rawdat.
+In Arabic, rawda refers to a natural depression where rainfall runoff accumulates.
+The second part of the name, Rashed, commemorates a man of that name who died in the rawda.

 Geography

 Rawdat Rashed is situated in central Qatar.
 The villages of Wadi Al Jamal Al Shamali and Umm Wishah are nearby.
+It used to be part of the Jariyan Al Batnah municipality before it was incorporated into Al Rayyan in 2004.
+In 2014, it was incorporated into the newly created Al-Shahaniya Municipality.